 Vito grew up in Coogee, New South Wales.
 He begin his ballet training at the age of 5 at Academy Ballet in Sydney.

-Vito graduated from The Australian Ballet School in 2012 and joined Queensland Ballet in 2013.
+He graduated from The Australian Ballet School in 2012 and joined Queensland Ballet in 2013.

 Tim Podesta's The Divine Comedy

 Jack Lister's Fonder Heart